ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

         self.milesDriven = milesDriven
     }

     //Adding one of Vapors protocols to conform to the 'Model' object.
-This basicly makes sure that data is mapped correctly when getting extracted from a data source such as a DB.
+This basically makes sure that data is mapped correctly when getting extracted from a data source such as a DB.
     init(node: Node, in context: Context) throws {
         id = try node.extract("id")
         name = try node.extract("name")